PatrickLaflamme/allyshipNetwork/Simulation/README.md

 This section of the project is distinct from the other two in that it's much more abstract.
 None of the functions within the [networkGenerators.js](/networkGenerators.js) file are directly related to the simulation, but are rather helper functions to define a network.
 Since the shape of the network presumably has a significant impact on the outcome, it was decided that this portion of the project should be kept separate and distinct from the rest.

 ### Simulating the network

+The simulation portion of this project also seemed to be divisible.
+First, we must generate an initial state for the network, and then we must iteratively update the state of the network based upon a defined set of rules.
+We will discuss how the simulation works, in that order.

+To generate an initial state of the network, the `genRandomGraph` function takes a number of parameters, defined in [networkSim.js](/networkSim.js), and creates a graph to be used in the simulation.
+Each node is assigned an initial valence score of 100, saved in the node object's `node.r` parameter.

+Simulating a time step is easy.
+Simply feed the output of `genRandomGraph` into the `simStep` function, along with a `valence_changes` array, that controls how the network will change based off of a sexist, neutral, or ally interaction, respectively.